 The system takes its name from 9-year-old Amber Hagerman, who was abducted and murdered in Arlington, Texas, in 1996.
 Amber's parents quickly reported the abduction to authorities and the media, but their efforts were to no avail.
 The girl's body was found in a drainage ditch four days after the abduction.
 The Hagermans subsequently pushed Texas legislators to create the system that would become AMBER Alerts.
 Other states soon developed their own AMBER Alert systems as well.

 On April 30, 2003, President George W. Bush signed into law the PROTECT Act, which established the federal government's role in the AMBER Alert system.
 The law appropriated $20 million for the National AMBER Alert Network for grants to the states for the development or enhancement of notification systems.
 Every state now has an AMBER Alert system.
-According to the Department of Justice, 71 children were recovered in 2004 due to the alerts.
+In addition, this Act:

 How AMBER Alerts Work

 In order to avoid false alarms, the U.S. Department of Justice has developed a set of criteria to which states typically adhere.
 Before issuing an AMBER alert, the following criteria should be established: